samuelbarrett1234/40KLearn/README.md

 game has been simplified for the purposes of this project in the following way:
 - Units are fixed to moving on a coarse grid,
-- All units in a squad must have exactly the same unit stats,
+- All units in a squad must have exactly the same unit stats (i.e. no squad leaders),
 - No Psykers,
+- No Advancing,
 - No stratagems or other global abilities,
 - No aura special rules,
 - No randomness in determining statistics (e.g. a weapon with a random number of shots),
 - No line of sight or cover

-It should be easy to incorporate global abilities (e.g. an orbital bombardment) and psykers with exactly one psychic power, but this is currently not the case.
+It should be easy to incorporate global abilities (e.g. an orbital bombardment) and psykers with exactly one psychic power, or advancing, but this is currently not implemented.

 ## Project Structure